Khajas/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

+THERE ARE NO DATA FILES BECAUSE OF NON-DISCLOSER AGREEMENT

 Movie Recommendation system allows a user to see a list of recommended movies based on (s)he movie ratings.
 Goal:
 Given a movie (represented by movie number in a list of movies), find the 20 movies in the list that are most similar to it.
 Measure similarity by using the Pearson r coefficient among same reviewers.